discocube/walk_the_loop/README.md

   The 6 puzzle icons below can be used to pick a particular graph.

 Reset game:
-  The key (r) will reset the game
+  The (r) key will reset the game

+Quit:
+  The (esc) key will quit the game.

 ## Getting Started

 Just click.
+To pick a starting point.

 ### Dependencies